Robert Christgau: Style and impact

-Fans of Christgau's "Consumer Guide" like to share lines from their favorite reviews, Wolk writes, citing "Sting wears his sexual resentment on his chord changes like a closet 'American Woman' fan" (from Christgau's review of the 1983 Police album Synchronicity); "Calling Neil Tennant a bored wimp is like accusing Jackson Pollock of making a mess" (reviewing the 1987 Pet Shop Boys album Actually); and "Mick Jagger should fold up his penis and go home" (in a review of Prince's 1980 album Dirty Mind).
+Fans of Christgau's "Consumer Guide" like to share lines from their favorite reviews.
+Wolk wrote, "Sting wears his sexual resentment on his chord changes like a closet 'American Woman' fan" (from Christgau's review of the 1983 Police album Synchronicity).
+"Calling Neil Tennant a bored wimp is like accusing Jackson Pollock of making a mess" (reviewing the 1987 Pet Shop Boys album Actually); and "Mick Jagger should fold up his penis and go home" (in a review of Prince's 1980 album Dirty Mind).

-In 1978, Lou Reed recorded a tirade against Christgau and his column on the 1978 live album, Take No Prisoners: "Critics.
-What does Robert Christgau do in bed?
-I mean, is he a toe fucker?
-Man, anal retentive, A Consumer's Guide to Rock, what a moron: 'A Study' by, y'know, Robert Christgau.
-Nice little boxes: B-PLUS.
+In 1978, Lou Reed recorded a tirade against Christgau and his column on the 1978 live album, Take No Prisoners: "What does Robert Christgau do in bed?
+I mean, is he a toe fucker? [...]
 Can you imagine working for a fucking year, and you get a B+ from some asshole in The Village Voice?"
 Christgau rated the album C+ and wrote in his review, "I thank Lou for pronouncing my name right."

 In December 1980, Christgau provoked angry responses from Voice readers when his column approvingly quoted his wife Carola Dibbell's reaction to the murder of John Lennon: "Why is it always Bobby Kennedy or John Lennon?
 Why isn't it Richard Nixon or Paul McCartney?"
 Similar criticism came from Sonic Youth in their song "Kill Yr Idols".
-Christgau responded by saying "Idolization is for rock stars, even rock stars manqué like these impotent bohos – critics just want a little respect.
+Christgau responded by saying "Idolization is for rock stars, even rock stars manqué like these impotent bohos—critics just want a little respect.
 So if it's not too hypersensitive of me, I wasn't flattered to hear my name pronounced right, not on this particular title track."